datacarpentry/astronomy-python/_episodes/06-photo.md

-This Jupyter notebook is an example of reproducible research because it contains all of the code needed to reproduce the results, including the database queries that download the data and and analysis.
+This Jupyter notebook is an example of reproducible research because it contains all of the code needed to reproduce the results, including the database queries that download the data and analysis.

 In this lesson we used an isochrone to derive a polygon, which we used to select stars based on photometry.